-The translation reserve comprises all foreign exchange differences arising from the translation of the financial statements of foreign operations.
-The reserve is dealt with in accordance with the accounting policy set out in note 2.3.
+The translation reserve of the Group comprises all foreign exchange differences arising from the translation of the financial statements of foreign operations.
+The reserve is dealt with in accordance with the accounting policy set out in note 2.4.

 (c) Warrant reserve